spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/create-and-restore-database-backups.md

   - /docs/cloud/dev/spryker-cloud-commerce-os/creating-and-restoring-database-backups.html
 ---

-This doc describes how to create and restore database backups in Spryker Cloud Commerce OS (SCCOS).
+This doc describes how to create and restore database (DB) backups in Spryker Cloud Commerce OS (SCCOS).

-As all the data is stored in relational databases, you only need database(DB) backups.
+As all the data is stored in relational databases, you don't need to back up the codebase.
 DB backups are managed via [Amazon Relational Database Service (Amazon RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html).

 The following DB backups are created automatically: